situ0214/YOLO-Based-Intelligent-Traffic-Signal-Management-System/README.md

 # YOLO-Based-Intelligent-Traffic-Signal-Management-System
 <p align="justify">
 Traffic congestion is a persistent challenge in urban areas, and conventional traffic signal systems with fixed timing often fail to adapt to real-time conditions.
-This project presents an <b>AI-Based Traffic Signal Management System</b> that leverages <b>YOLOv8</b> for real-time vehicle detection and counting across multiple lanes.
+This project presents an <b>YOLO-Based Intelligent Traffic Signal Management System</b> that leverages <b>YOLOv8</b> for real-time vehicle detection and counting across multiple lanes.
 Based on the computed traffic density, the system dynamically regulates signal timings, ensuring a more efficient traffic flow, reduced congestion, and minimized waiting time.
 </p>

 ## Features